 The faculty's ethnic diversity is on par with the national average.

-At Milwaukee School of Engineering, the disparity between men and women on campus is higher than the national average.
-The undergraduate student body at MSOE is mostly male.
+At Milwaukee School of Engineering, the disparity between men and women on campus is much higher than the national average.
+The undergraduate student body at MSOE is predominantly male.

 This institution is ranked at #1,995 in male to female diversity nationwide.
 The undergraduate population is comprised of 1,942 males and 700 females.

 Where available, the chart below includes the male to female distribution among MSOE's undergraduate students.

 The male to female ratio at MSOE is poor compared to the national average.

 Where available, the chart below includes the male to female distribution among MSOE's faculty.

 The ratio of male to female faculty at MSOE is above average.